-In many states, people in certain occupations (for example, doctors, lawyers or accountants) who want to incorporate their practice can do so only through a "professional corporations" or "professional service corporations."
+In many states, people in certain occupations (for example, doctors, lawyers, or accountants) who want to incorporate their practice can do so only through "professional corporations" (PC) or "professional service corporations."
 In other states, some professionals have a choice of incorporating as either a professional corporation or a regular corporation.
-And in all states, certain professionals are allowed to form professional corporations or professional service corporations.
+And in some states, certain professionals are allowed to form professional corporations or professional service corporations.

 The list of professionals required to incorporate as a professional corporation is different in each state.
 Usually, though, mandatory professional incorporation requirements apply to these professionals:

-You'll need to call your state's corporate filing office (usually the Secretary of State or Corporation Commissioner) to see which professions are required to form professional corporations in your own state.
+You'll need to check with your state's corporate filing office (usually the Secretary of State or Corporation Commissioner) to see which professions are required to form professional corporations in your own state.

 Dr. Anton and Dr. Bartolo are surgeons who practice as partners.
 Dr. Bartolo leaves an instrument inside a patient, who bleeds to death.
 The jury returns a $2 million verdict against Dr. Bartolo and the partnership.
 There is only $1 million in malpractice insurance to cover the judgment.
 Dr. Anton (along with Dr. Bartolo) would be personally liable for the $1 million not covered by insurance.